tmikeschu/jassessment/README.md

 * All JavaScript functions are backed by unit tests.
 * You do not need to (and should not attempt to) add any HTML or CSS.
 Focus on the JavaScript.
+* You can add jQuery for DOM manipulation if you want, but you'll have to take care of the setup.

 ### 1